-For social analytics tools, campaign functionality is at the core of the software.
-Campaign reports allow you to tie together different cross-platform posts into one report to see the true impact with total and average engagements, views, impressions, and other metrics.
+Practical social media analytics tools feature campaign functionality at the core of their software platforms.
+Campaign reports allow you to tie different cross-platform posts into one report to see the true impact with total and average engagements, views, impressions, and other key metrics.
 Investigate the methods for creating campaigns within the software to determine its full functionality and ease of use.
 Some questions to ask while evaluating a campaign tool:

-- What metrics are included in campaign reports?
+- What key metrics are included in campaign reports?

 - Do you have automated tagging?

 - Do you have excel and pdf exports?

 - Are reports updated automatically as new content gets posted?

 - Can campaigns include paid and organic content?

 - Can we include Instagram Insights and Stories in our campaign reports?